Phase transitions and non-equilibrium relaxation in kinetic models of opinion formation: Summary and Discussions

 \section{Summary and Discussions}

-We have studied here the kinetic exchange model for opinion formation \cite{Lallouache:2010} and its variants in detail.
-In particular, we have used non-equilibrium relaxation simulation technique to study the relaxation behavior of the order parameters for the models.
+We have reviewed here the studies on kinetic exchange model for opinion formation~\cite{Lallouache:2010a,Lallouache:2010b}, its two variants (proposed here) and a generalized model~\cite{Sen:2010}.
+In particular, we report the results from the study using non-equilibrium relaxation simulation technique to study the relaxation behavior of the order parameters for similar models.

-Here a lattice version of the LCCC model was proposed.
-The critical point and the critical exponents $\delta$ and $\nu$ were found using both the order parameters, i.e., the average opinion $O$ and the condensation fraction $p$.
-The critical points for both the order parameters are exactly the same, however, the values of the exponents differ slightly.
-The mean field like version was also studied, giving almost same critical point and exponent values.
+Here the lattice version of the LCCC model was proposed.
+The critical points and the critical exponents $\delta$ and $\nu_{||}$ for $1d$ version were found using two quantities, i.e., the average opinion $O$ (order parameter) and the condensation fraction $p$.
+The critical points for both the quantities are exactly the same, however, the values of the exponents differ slightly.
+The mean field version gave same critical point and slightly different exponent values.
 Then a simpler version of the LCCC model was studied.
 And finally we also study the effect of the feedback of the global opinion formation in this model.
 A mean field calculation is made for both these variants, giving the critical points to be $1/2$ and $1/3$ respectively.
 These are again numerically verified within good accuracy.

-Analysing the NER functions of the fluctuations of the order parameters, the dynamical critical exponent, the order parameter exponent and also the 'specific heat' exponent can be estimated.
-The dynamical Rushbrooke inequality can also be verified \cite{new}.
+Analysing the NER functions of the order parameters, the dynamical critical exponent, the order parameter exponent were estimated.

+Next, we discuss the generalized model with `influence' and `conviction'~\cite{Sen:2010}, and comment on the limiting cases which correspond to models LCCC and C. We also discuss the recently proposed map model, the special cases of which resemble some known kinetic exchange models in literature.
+The phase transitions observed in all the above mentioned cases has the unique feature that the disordered phase consists of individual opinions with values very near to $0$.
+While in other phase transitions in the disordered phase the corresponding individual order parameters have finite positive or negative values but collectively resulting to a value of nearly $0$.
+We also propose a modified model in the same spirit as the models discussed earlier, the only difference being that the agents are only influential over the ones with weaker opinion.
+However, agents who agree, do not influence each other.
+The model shows clear characteristics of a first order transition.